IvanKostruba/catbus/README.md

 Provide some helper functions and types, mainly static_dispatch() and dynamic_dispatch() that can be used directly to route events between consumers.

 ## event_sender.h
-Contains class EventSender which you can inherit from if you want to set up an automatic dispatch of events, and setup_dispatch() function, that takes a pack of EventSender descendants and initializes their Send() methods so that they can use it to dispatch events without need to know about each other.
+Contains class EventSender which you can inherit from if you want to set up an automatic dispatch of events, and setup_dispatch() function, that takes a pack of EventSender descendants and initializes their Send() methods so that they can use it to dispatch events automatically.

 ## Usage overview:
 'Event' is just any type, if it is move-constructible and move-assignable, then no copies will be created in dispatch process.